 In this way, four 96 colony plates will be consolidated into one 384 colony plate.
 Do not use the recycle or revisit options to avoid contamination between different plates [1].

+2.8.1A.
+Added shot: Talent shows plate and places it in the robot.

+2.8.1B.
 CU: Robot spots the yeast into 384 colony arrays in Sc −Trp rectangular plates.

 Bag the plates and incubate the spotted 384-colony array, agar-side up, at 30 degrees Celsius for 2 days [1].